An artificial intelligence summit where world healthcare leaders come together.

 Co-founder and CSO, Aizon

 Manzano is the co-founder and CSO of Aizon, a cloud company that provides big data and AI SaaS platform for the Biotech and Pharma industry.
 He is also co-leading CPV and Biomanufacturing groups at the PDA, and he teaches AI subjects at the University (OBS and UAB).
-Manzano is also a member of the Science Experts in the Spanish Parliament on big data and artificial intelligence topic and an AI expert with the United Nations for biopharma.
+Manzano is a member of the Science Experts in the Spanish Parliament on big data and artificial intelligence topic and an AI expert with the United Nations for biopharma.
 He has written numerous articles in the Pharma field and holds a dozen international patents related to the encryption, transmission, storage, and processing of large volumes of data for regulated environments in the cloud.
 Manzano is a Physicist, Master in Information and Knowledge Society, and postgraduate in quality systems for manufacturing and research pharmaceutical processes.

 Fellow, Regulatory Science, Boston Scientific Corporation

 Mac McKeen has 30 years of experience in the medical device industry in regulatory and quality roles focused on the development, clinical study, and regulatory approval of cardiovascular devices and is currently a fellow at Boston Scientific with previous leadership roles at Guidant, Medtronic, St. Jude Medical, Cardiac Science, and Phillips-Medisize.
 He also serves as an adjunct professor at the University of Minnesota instructing a graduate level course on Medical Device Development and TPLC Journey to Market.
-McKeen is also a faculty director within the College of Continuing and Professional Studies.
+McKeen is a faculty director within the College of Continuing and Professional Studies.

 CEO, Electronic Registry Systems, Inc.